 There are resources, equipment, and facilities provided by the host employer that support learning objectives/goals.

 Internships are designed to help you learn more about your career field, what the culture of the company is, and what the proper etiquette is for that company.
 It gives you the ability to “test drive” a career path.
 Internships normally last for several weeks which gives you the ability to apply what you’ve learned in the classroom as well as build your skill set.
 Networking is also a large benefit to having an internship.
 During that time you can find mentors and future references.
 Some internships also offer college credit.

 The FLSA requires “for-profit” employers to pay employees for their work.
 Interns and students, however, may not be “employees” under the FLSA — in which case the FLSA does not require compensation for their work.

 Practicums and field placements are field experiences that allow a student to observe and document how working professionals perform their job responsibilities.
 Participation at the practicum/field placement site is typically two or three times per week for a few hours per session.
 Students will also participate in performing limited tasks under supervision by program professors and on-site staff.
 At the same time, students enroll in a course which outlines the expectations and requirements of the practicum.
 No pay is expected for a practicum or field placement, but it does qualify for academic credit.

 Is your business interested in hiring a UC Clermont intern?
-Please contact the EXCITE Center to discuss all the details.
+Please contact the Career Services Center to discuss all the details.
 Interns are available during all semesters.